Estuary English: Use

 Estuary English is widely encountered throughout southeast England, particularly among the young.
 It is considered to be a working-class accent, although often used by the lower middle classes too.
-In the debate that surrounded a 1993 article about Estuary English, a London businessman claimed that RP was perceived as unfriendly, so Estuary English was now preferred for commercial purposes.
+In the debate that surrounded a 1993 article about Estuary English, a London businessman claimed that Received Pronunciation was perceived as unfriendly, so Estuary English was now preferred for commercial purposes.

 Some adopt the accent as a means of "blending in" to appear to be more working class or in an attempt to appear to be "a common man".
 That affectation of the accent is sometimes derisively referred to as "Mockney".
 A move away from traditional RP accents is almost universal among middle-class young people in the South-East of England.

 19th-century Rural Estuary English

 Older rural dialects of the Estuary region survived longest in areas like Kent and the east of Essex, which early on showed features of, as well as some features distinct from, the modern Estuary dialect that has since become regionally widespread.
 Notably, rhoticity was a feature of older rural English in most of the Estuary counties, now largely replaced by non-rhoticity.